-After all, in Fig. 7 the calculated SNR is shown per 1/3 octave band at the three microphones for five selected cases, i.e. one case per group.
-To consider the most critical condition, the background noise at BIN 4 is used for the determination of SNR.
+After all, in Fig. 7 the calculated SNR is shown per onethird octave band at the three microphones for five selected cases, i.e. one case per group.
+To consider the most critical condition, the background noise at bin 4 is used for the determination of SNR.
 In the guideline IEC 61400-12 (2012), three quality levels are stated.
 An SNR of more than 8 dB is very good and between 3 and 8 dB is sufficient.
 If the difference is less than 3 dB, it is recommended not to use the measurements.

 In general, the SNR decreases with increasing distance, which is due to the quieter wind turbine noise.
-While a sufficient SNR is usually achieved at Mic.
-1 and Mic.
-2, the SNR at the third microphone is critical.
-Here, especially the values for crosswind conditions are below 3 dB and are partly in the negative range.
-Moreover, Mic.
-1 indicates that especially very low frequencies below 100 Hz are also classified as critical.
-Wind-induced noise at the microphone is considered in these low frequency ranges.
-In addition, compared to other cases, a low SNR is calculated with the cases in crosswind condition at the first microphone position.
-This tendency is also observed at positions 2 and 3.
-The comparatively low SNR in crosswind condition is due to the source characteristics of the turbine.
-Because of the dipole characteristic of the trailing edge noise, a
+While a sufficient SNR is usually achieved at Mic 1 and Mic 2, the SNR at the third microphone is critical.
+Here the values for cross-wind conditions, in particular, are below 3 dB and are partly in the negative range.
+Moreover, Mic 1 indicates that very low frequencies below 100 Hz, in particular, are also clas-